Trench Mouth (Necrotizing Ulcerative Gingivitis)

 Treatments and Costs

 Trench mouth can be serious, so the sooner it is treated, the better the outcome.
 Treatment generally involves antibiotics, but over-the-counter or prescription pain relievers also may be needed to enable you to comfortably follow proper oral hygiene habits (brushing, flossing).

 Treatment from your dentist or hygienist also involves a thorough cleaning of your teeth and gums and removal of any dead gum tissue.
 Further deep cleaning treatment below the gumline may be necessary from a periodontist (dentist specializing in diseases of the gums) and include local antibiotic therapies.

 Eating a well-balanced diet, practicing good oral hygiene habits (brushing and flossing), drinking sufficient fluids, and getting enough rest are essential for managing your oral health.
-Since trench mouth can be painful, avoid smoking and consuming spicy foods, which can irritate the gums.
+Avoid smoking and consuming spicy foods, which can irritate the gums.

 The cost of trench mouth treatment depends on the medications and procedures needed to return your teeth and gums to optimal health.
 For example, additional scaling and root planing procedures may be required in order to remove plaque and tartar below the gumline.
 The average cost for periodontal scaling and root planning is approximately $140 to $210.
 Also, if extensive damage has occurred, periodontal surgery may be required to repair the gum tissue.
 The cost of periodontal surgery averages $425 up to $3,800, depending upon the severity of the case and what is needed.
 Keep in mind that your medical and dental insurance may cover some of the medications and procedures involved with treatment.